Wells Fargo hit with nonsolicit lawsuit over $5M in client accounts

 Huntington's complaint alleges Jugovich-Bejster has since moved roughly 30 client accounts and $5.6 million in assets to his new employer, as well as confidential company and customer data.
 Those actions, according to the suit, violate various nonsolicitation clauses and similar contract provisions Jugovich-Bejster had agreed to while at Huntington.

-Huntington further accused Wells of helping Jugovich-Bejster move client accounts and assets.
+Huntington further accused Wells of helping Jugovich-Bejster with the transfers.

 "It is believed that Wells Fargo is improperly using Huntington's confidential and proprietary information to target and recruit Huntington employees for the express purpose of unlawfully soliciting Huntington's customers," according to the complaint.